Allotment Planting Design

-Plants would be grown in columns north to south (ie vertical).
+Plants are grown in columns north to south (ie vertical).
 This is to allow maximum light for each row of plants.

 Grass paths are a practical choice and are easily created.
 Simply keep cutting or strimming back any weeds that grow along your designated paths.
-Eventually nature will do its work and the paths will be predominantly grass, as this is one of the few weeds that survives a regular ‘hair cut’.
+Eventually, nature will do its work and the paths will become predominantly grass, as this is one of the few weeds that survives a regular ‘hair cut’.